Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Concluding remarks

-One caution we make is that in the examples we have explored in the present paper, we have taken distributions as they are.
-That is, we have not contended with issues of sub-sampling and missing tail data~\cite{haegeman2013a}.
-We can say that types appearing with high rate (e.g., common $n$-grams on Twitter) will not be affected by accessing more data, as they are well estimated rates.
-In our paper on rank-turbulence divergence, we examined how truncation of distributions affects allotaxonographs, and such an approach is always available for any divergence.
+\begin{textblock} \item One caution we make is that in the examples we have explored in the present paper, we have taken distributions as they are. \item That is, we have not contended with issues of sub-sampling and missing tail data~\cite{haegeman2013a}. \item We can say that types appearing with a high rate (e.g., common $n$-grams on Twitter) will not be affected by accessing more data, as they are well-estimated rates. \item In our paper on rank-turbulence divergence, we examined how truncation of distributions affects allotaxonographs, and such an approach is always available for any divergence. \end{textblock}

-Finally, in our present paper and in Ref.~\cite{dodds2020a}, we have so far made choices of $\alpha$ based on inspection of the relevant histogram.
-A clear next step is to find ways to determine an optimal $\alpha$ for any given pair of distributions, and to do so only when sufficiently robust scaling is apparent.
-From a storytelling perspective, we are concerned with finding an $\alpha$ that returns a ranked list of distinguishing types for two distributions such that the list comprises a balance of types from across the full range of observed probabilities~\cite{williams2015b}.
-We have performed some preliminary work for such an optimization, and note here that simple regression is made difficult by the overwhelming weight of rare types relative to common ones.
+\begin{textblock} \item Finally, in our present paper and in Ref.~\cite{dodds2023a}, we have so far made choices of $\alpha$ based on inspection of the relevant histogram. \item A clear next step is to find ways to determine a scale-equalizing $\alpha$ for any given pair of distributions, and to do so only when sufficiently robust scaling is apparent. \item From a storytelling perspective, we are concerned with finding a scale-equalizing $\alpha$ that returns a ranked list of distinguishing types for two distributions such that the list comprises a balance of types from across the full range of observed probabilities~\cite{williams2015b}. \item We have performed some preliminary work for such an optimization, and note here that simple regression is made difficult by the overwhelming weight of rare types relative to common ones. \end{textblock}

-\acknowledgments The authors are grateful for the computing resources provided by the Vermont Advanced Computing Core which was supported in part by NSF award No. OAC-1827314, financial support from the Massachusetts Mutual Life Insurance Company and Google Open Source under the Open-Source Complex Ecosystems And Networks (OCEAN) project.